-Compared to it’s direct rival (the Ektorp), the deeper seating is well welcomed for a more relaxed sitting session.
-It goes well with the cushy cushions and makes the Gronlid one of the ultimates in IKEA comfort.
+Compared to its direct rival, the Ektorp, the Grönlid’s deeper seating is well welcomed for a more relaxed sitting session.
+It goes well with the cushy cushions and makes the Grönlid one of the ultimates in IKEA comfort.

 Status: Replaced by Harlanda in the US.
 Available elsewhere!

-Coming in at 9th place is this stunning sofa from the IKEA’s Stockholm collection.
+Coming in at ninth place is this stunning sofa from IKEA’s Stockholm collection.
 Specifically, the Stockholm 2017 version.
 It looks absolutely beautiful with its contemporary style that visually conveys comfort.

-As the IKEA sofa with the deepest seating depth, the Stockholm is practically made for lounging which is absolutely comfortable, but not great for those who prefer more upright seating.
+As the IKEA sofa with the deepest seating depth, the Stockholm is practically made for lounging (but not great for those who prefer more upright seating).